 Uber Frugal Month Takeaways:

 Saving money on our groceries by minimizing food waste and clearing out the freezer and cupboards are great ways to reduce your spending during your Uber Frugal Month.

 Practicing mindfulness with your spending is a great way to check in.
 How much are those monthly recurring expenses *actually* costing?
 Do I need that thing *right now* or can I reflect on it for a few days?

-The most important takeaway from the first week of our no spend month is the purpose behind frugality.
+I also loved the discussion about the purpose behind frugality.
 You’re much more likely to stick with a habit when you have a solid reason why you’re doing it, and you approach it from a positive mindset.
 What do you gain from living a frugal life and how can it help you achieve your long term goals and dreams?

 Try some DIY, focus on eating frugally by checking in on your grocery shopping and last minute take out meals, reflecting on the options that frugality provides, and learning how friends and family can make a huge difference on how much we spend.